-Whether its going to be below zero or sunny with spring snow – its important to dress properly for skiing.
-Systems and layers are the key.
-For kids, having spares of anything that might get wet can be a lifesavers, so are disposable hand warmers for those whose fingers get frigid fast.
+Its essential to dress properly for skiing, “There’s no bad weather, just bad clothing!“.
+Systems and layers are the key, for changing temps.
+For kids, having spares (mittens, neck-ups, etc) is a lifesaver, so are disposable hand warmers for those whose fingers get frigid fast.

 Skiing with the family – you need a mountain of gear, the right skis for everyone and so much more.
-You need systems for your ski packing, so you don’t forget someone’s ski pants, ski pass or goggles, or spend the morning in the ski shop instead of on the fresh snow.
+So You need systems for your ski packing, so no one forgets ski pants, ski pass or goggles.
+You don’t want to spend the morning in the ski shop $$$ instead of on the fresh snowy slopes.

 Here are our tried and true dress for ski success and ski packing tips: